 Many people believe that an HTTP error 500 means that there is some problem with their computer, or internet connection.
 They keep refreshing their web pages or try to fix their internet connectivity, but that’s not right.

 A 500 internal server error occurs when something is not working properly on the website’s own server.
 This HTTP error mostly appears when the server knows that something is wrong but has no idea about the specifics of it.
 There is nothing a user can do about it, rather the website server has to be scanned for problems and fixed in order to run back smoothly and properly.

 How Does An HTTP Error 500 Appear?

 If you are seeing this error for the first time, you don’t need to worry.
 This error is extremely general and occurs very frequently.
 You might see it when you are online shopping and check out your cart.
-This happens when you select multiple entries of same product.
+This happens when you select multiple entries of the same product.
 Many website owners have a system of not allowing more than 2 or 3 sales of the same item to one person, in an attempt to stop shortage or avoid the sudden scarcity of the products.
-The HTTP error occurs to alert you that you have accidently selected multiple options and to help avoid glitches like these.
+The HTTP error occurs to alert you that you have accidentally selected multiple options and to help avoid glitches like these.

 You might also see the error when a website has its server down, or if it has sold out the domain name to some other party who has not yet activated it.

-An HTTP error 500 appears something like this
+An HTTP error 500 appears something like this:

 - 500 Internal Server Error